 A consistent 1,400-calorie-per-day diet plan yields weight loss for most adults.
 How much you lose per week, however, depends on the number of calories you burn daily.
 A deficit of about 500 calories per day yields a weekly weight loss of approximately 1 pound.

-1,400 Calories is Appropriate for Some Dieters
+1,400 Calories for Weight Loss

 This results in a loss of about 0.4 pound per week.
 At the other extreme, an average active 20-year-old man who needs 3,000 calories per day to maintain his weight could lose as much as 3.2 pounds a week with the 1,600-calorie-per-day deficit this diet plan provides.

 Recognize, though, that losing more than 2 pounds per week consistently is not recommended because it often means you're losing muscle along with fat.
 Faster weight loss is less sustainable, and you're more likely to gain lost weight back.

-Choosing Healthy Foods on a 1,400-Calorie Diet
+Choosing Healthy Foods

 If you just consider calories when planning your meals for 1,400 calories per day, you are likely to miss other important functions of food.
-A holistic medical specialist, Mark Hyman, MD, maintains that not all calories are created equal.
-For example, you won't get the nutrients you need if you down a 600-calorie cinnamon roll for breakfast, 400 calories worth of chips for lunch and a 400-calorie fast-food burger for dinner -- even if you are meeting your calorie goal.
+A holistic medical specialist, Mark Hyman, M.D., maintains that not all calories are created equal.
+For example, you won't get the nutrients you need if you down a 600-calorie cinnamon roll for breakfast, 400 calories worth of chips for lunch and a 400-calorie fast-food burger for dinner — even if you are meeting your calorie goal.
 The quality of your food also plays a role in whether you feel satisfied, energized and healthy.

 Sample 1,400-Calorie Meal Plan

-If You're Not Losing Weight on 1,400 Calories
+If You're Not Losing Weight

 If you're not achieving your weight-loss goals with a 1,400-calorie diet, don't automatically assume you should eat even fewer calories.
 Registered dietitian Joanne Larsen notes on her website, AsktheDietian.com, that you should not eat fewer than 1,200 calories per day as this can lead to nutritional and energy deficits.
-Be honest about eating the recommended portions to meet the 1,400-calorie goal; a kitchen scale and set of measuring cups go a long way in keeping you on track.
+Be honest about eating the recommended portions to meet the 1,400-calorie goal.
+A kitchen scale and set of measuring cups go a long way in keeping you on track.

 If your health allows it and your doctor approves, increase your physical activity, too, to burn more calories daily and create a greater deficit.
-A daily 30-minute walk, swimming laps, gardening or calisthenics increase your calorie burn by 150 to 300 calories per day, depending on your size and exercise intensity.
+A daily 30-minute walk, swimming laps, gardening or calisthenics increases your calorie burn by 150 to 300 calories per day, depending on your size and exercise intensity.
 Exercise also affords numerous other benefits that promote wellness and a healthy body.

-- U.S. Department of Agriculture: Estimated Calorie Needs per Day by Age, Gender, and Physical Activity Level
+- Dietary Guidelines, 2015-2020: Appendix 2.
+Estimated Calorie Needs By Age, Sex and Physical Activity

 - Ask the Dietian: Overweight and Weight Loss